All citizens wishing to vote must be on the official list of registered voters.

 Voters may use one of seven (7) forms of photo ID, listed below.

 Note: IDs may be expired up to four years.
 Persons 70 years of age or older may use an expired ID.
+ID address does not have to match the voter registration address

 - Texas Driver license